LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This rule discourages the use of using the same variable for different purposes, and shadowing a variable.
 Shadowing a variable can be a problem with extern, so be careful.
 This rule works well in combination with rule 3 since once the function is done the stack is cleared of its work.
-Within this rule is a prefereance for "pure" functions.
+Within this rule is a preference for "pure" functions.
 NASA says these are functions that do not touch global data, avoid storing local state, and do not modify data declared in the calling function indirectly.
 This can be further aided with the use of const and enums.
 Anything that shouldn't be modified should have a const modifier.
-I would like to add to this rule to keep variable names clear for easier auditing.

 ### 7. Check all return values of non-void functions and validate passed in parameters

 This is the most forgotten rule and is very helpful to catch bugs.
+A lot of bugs slip by simply because the return value was not checked.
-In the most extreme cases you would be checking the results of printf, but NASA says in cases where the return doesn't matter to cast as void. so this -> `(void)printf("%s", "Hi")`.
+In the most extreme cases you would check the results of printf, but NASA says in cases where the return doesn't matter to cast as void. so this -> `(void)printf("%s", "Hi")`.
-This way it is explicity saying "I am ignoring this", but also allows for questioning if it should be ignored.
+This way it is explicity said "I am ignoring this", but also allows for questioning if it should be ignored.
 If you are not choosing to ignore the error status, you should check it.
-This will help with troubleshooting in some cases as you won't continue with erronous behavior.
+This will help with troubleshooting in some cases as you won't continue with erroneous behavior.

 Validating parameters is probably the most important rule to have in any security focused rule.
 Public functions are well. . . public, so they could accept any kind of input.